 You can also explore the small town of Inverness, the gateway to the Highlands.
 And, of course, there is Loch Ness.
 Humans have spotted ‘monsters’ in the Highland waters for around 2000 years, so it’s only tradition that you search for your own Loch Ness Monster!
 Note that if you do decide to stay in Inverness, then you will want to set off early in the morning to get the most out of it.

-You’ve probably tasted the end product in Glasgow but to see how whiskey is actually made, you need to visit whiskey distillery.
+You’ve probably tasted the end product in Glasgow but to see how whisky is actually made, you need to visit whisky distillery.
 These visits are some of the best things to do outside Glasgow!

 Tullibardine Distillery is a family-owned business that’s been in operation since the middle of the last century.
 Previously, it was a brewery that made the ale served at King James IV’s coronation in 1488!
-In addition to whiskey tastings, it also offers chocolate tours!
+In addition to whisky tastings, it also offers chocolate tours!

 You can also pop by Deanston Distillery.
-There you can view the open-top mash tun, as well as the maturation warehouses where you can taste whiskey straight from the cask!
+There you can view the open-top mash tun, as well as the maturation warehouses where you can taste whisky straight from the cask!

 3 Day Itinerary in Glasgow

 With so many must-do things in Glasgow, you need to have an itinerary.
 Fortunately, that’s why we’re here!